 When you think of the staggered, colorful houses lining coastal towns of Italy, you’re likely thinking of Cinque Terre.
-Cinque Terre (meaning five lands) is a national park and is especially popular among American tourists.
-Also written as Cinqueterra, the area is actually comprised of five fishing villages: Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso.
+Cinque Terre, meaning five lands, is a national park and is especially popular among American tourists.
+Also written as Cinqueterra, the area is actually comprised of five main fishing villages: Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso al Mare.
 Getting to and between these towns is a feat in itself and even Frans (who is usually an awesome travel researcher) had a tough time finding good information on it.
 So, here it goes!

 Travel Within Cinque Terre by Train